Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/design-digital-skills/configure-digital-forms.md

 To understand these configurations, you need to know at least the basics of the following XO Platform features:

-* <a href="https://developer.kore.ai/docs/bots/how-tos/travel-planing-assistant/create-a-travel-virtual-assistant/" target="_blank">Building a Virtual Assistant</a>: This is because your assistant needs to have been already built when you begin working on your forms.
+* <a href="https://docsinternal-kore.github.io/docs/xo/how-tos/build-a-travel-planning-assistant/create-a-travel-virtual-assistant/" target="_blank">Building a Virtual Assistant</a>: This is because your assistant needs to have been already built when you begin working on your forms.
-* <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/digital-forms/" target="_blank">Working with Digital Forms</a>.
+* <a href="" target="_blank">Working with Digital Forms</a>.

 ## Configurations